vikrantsingh82/Pewlett-Hackard-Analysis/README.md

       It appears the # of retirement-ready employees in the departments to mentor the next generation is quite less, we did a count of employees in each title that are  eligible for mentorship program and the ratio is skewed.
-      For example, for 25916 Senior Engineer that will retire we have only 529 to mentor the next generation based on the age criteris of born betwen Jan 01, 1965 and Dec 31, 1965
+      For example, for 25916 Senior Engineer that will retire we have only 529 to mentor the next generation based on the age criteria of born between Jan 01, 1965 and Dec 31, 1965

 ![image](https://user-images.githubusercontent.com/98173091/159193158-0b9d6b28-3b42-4440-b4f2-b199833007f8.png)